nyghtowl/Code_Name_Jeeves/README.md

 - Got say to work so that the computer now says the message when there is an email that needs a meeting location
 - Using subject and body combined to create vectorizer
 - Created function to develop feature if there is a date in the body of the text.
 Results too muddy to give clear prediction value.
 Thus leaving out at this time till there is more time to investigate.
+- Pulled new data to test classifier.
+Proved the classifier needs a lot more data to abstract it for wider use.

 ---------------
 Stuff: